 Table 1 Major Physical Characteristics of Nephrite and Jadeite

 |Polish luster: vitreous to greasy vitreous to greasy|

 |Refractive index: 1.606-1.632 1.667-1.693|

 Material identification of jade can be achieved by looking at the spectrum from a Raman spectrometer or by the refractive index reading via the gemological refractometer such as the GIA Duplex Refractometer.
 When using the Raman spectrometer, there is a prominent fluorescence peak between 650-700 cm-1 region for Nephrite and Jadeite.
 For Nephrite, there is an additional water peak around 3700 cm-1 which is absent in Jadeite.
-This feature allows the used of Raman spectrometer in differentiating between Nephrite and Jadeite.
-The tool can also be used for identifying jade that have been artificially treated by bleaching, dyeing and polymer impregnation.
+This feature allows the user of Raman spectrometer in differentiating between Nephrite and Jadeite.
+The tool can also be used for identifying jade that has been artificially treated by bleaching, dyeing and polymer impregnation.
 The common chemical used in the artificial treatment would often add additional peaks to the Raman spectrum.refractometer is used, the refractive index of nephrite is 1.606 to 1.632 via refractometer while the refractive index of jadeite is 1.667 to 1.693.